-Trondheim today this is a modern city,a centre for high technological research and education, and has its own university.
+Trondheim is a modern Norwegian city,and a centre for high technological research and education, with its own university.

-Learn more about what to see in our Attractions in Trondheim page.
+Learn more about what to see in our attractions page.

 Both the Norwegian University of Science and Technology (NTNU) and